Billy Idol, 65, Reveals His Trademark Spiky Bleached Hair Was An Accident

 “As soon as I walked through the door, Gene October, the lead singer, said, ‘You’re not leaving your hair like that, are you?’
 I started to tell the whole story, but he went on like that so much that I just thought, he must be worried that I’m gonna be super-upstaging him.”

-Idol said he falsely promised his bandmate he’s dye it back but he never did.
+Idol said he falsely promised his bandmate he’d dye it back but he never did.

 “And then it became a bit of a trademark,” he added.

 After Idol left Chelsea, he formed the band Generation X and switched to lead singer.
-He took his blond ‘ do – and his sneer– with him as he pursued a solo career.
-Idol shot to fame in the early 1980s with his self-titled debut studio album and hits single, “White Wedding.”
+He took his blond ‘do — and his sneer — with him as he pursued a solo career.
+Idol shot to fame in the early 1980s with his self-titled debut studio album and hit single “White Wedding.”
 The album led to later success on MTV with music videos for songs including “Rebel Yell” and his megahit “Cradle of Love.”

 Born William Michael Albert Broad, he initially spelled his stage name Billy Idle after a teacher wrote on his report card, “William is idle,” per LA Weekly.
 He eventually changed the spelling to Idol, which he later noted was a name that went “beyond punk rock.”